europeana/europeana-dev-guides/ruby.md

 * Managed using [Gem Bundler](http://bundler.io/).
 * Keep your dependencies up-to-date over time, monitoring them with [Gemnasium](http://gemnasium.com/).
+* If your app needs to get data from Europeana’a REST API, use our own [europeana-api](https://github.com/europeana/europeana-api-client-ruby) gem

 ## 3. Continuous Integration